 WDIG vs. PIT

 WDIG (WisdomTree Efficient Rare Earth Plus Strategic Metals Fund) and PIT (VanEck Commodity Strategy ETF) are both exchange-traded funds - WDIG is a Rare Earth & Strategic Metals fund actively managed by WisdomTree, while PIT is a Commodities fund actively managed by VanEck.
 Both are actively managed.
-At a correlation of -0.01, they often move in opposite directions.
+At a 0.05 correlation, their price movements are largely independent.
 Both charge a 0.55% expense ratio.

 Performance